krnayak2601/Observability/README.md

 Additonal configurations to-do if you liek to have handson session on an EC2
 1. Create inbound rules in security group of EC2 to access all the UI - Promethues, PythonApp for Gauge,Counter etc metrics, Node Exporter

+Summary Metric:
+1. In this example(summary.py) the metric calculates response time i.e. difference between end and start time